Yarmouth Hospital Foundation

 2022 YHF AGM

-As a public health precaution, the Annual General Meeting for Yarmouth Hospital Foundation will once again be held virtually, on Tuesday, June 14th, 2022 at 5:00pm via ZOOM.
+As a public health precaution, the Annual General Meeting (AGM) for Yarmouth Hospital Foundation will once again be held virtually, on Tuesday, June 14th, 2022 at 5:00pm via ZOOM.
 Everyone is welcome to attend, however, only those individuals who have donated to the Foundation since last year’s AGM are eligible to vote.

 For more information and to register phone 902-749-1669 or email info@yarmouthhospitalfoundation.ca